sg893052/sonic-buildimage/system/system-ready.md

 ### 2.3.5 Sysmonitor:
-- Sysmonitor thread to montior all the Sonic Service(Docker+Host) states(present in /etc/systemd/system) and process their running status and Up status along with Port Init status.
+- Sysmonitor thread to montior all the Sonic Service(Docker+Host) states(present in /etc/systemd/system) and process their running status and Up status.
+- Loaded, enabled/enable-runtime/static , active & running, active & exited state services are considered UP.
+- Inactive and failed state services are considered DOWN.
+- For all docker services, app ready status is read from state db feature table UP_STATUS post checking the check_up_status flag in config db.
+- show system status all command will use socket communication with sysmonitor to get the current status of all the services.

 ## 2.4 KLISH/CLICK Commands
 - Only Click commands are supported and not KLISH commands as KLISH will not work if Mgmt-framework service is down.
     - show system status core
     - show system status all
-       Options: summary/detail
+       Options: --brief/--detail
-        - show system status all summary
+        - show system status all --brief
-        - show system status all detail (hidden command)
+        - show system status all --detail

 ### 2.4.1 show system status core
 - The output of this command will be same as the "show system status" command output.